0x10c/Challenge-303/README.md

   - 069 - Read content from file and write to array.
   - {...)
   - 080 - Password checker.
 Dependencies: minimum 10 characters.
 Only letters and minimum 3 digits values.
+  - 081 - Get fractional part from double value.
+  - 082 - Check if a value is a int or double.
+  - 083 -
+  - 084 -
   - (...)
   ##### ArrayList
   - 100 - Create ArrayList, add some elements and print them.